Showing all 6 results

 Martin The Martin Alto Original Saxophone 179447$ 1,750

 Freshly overhauled The Martin Alto which plays GREAT.
 Feels effortlessly big and loud and powerful, with a medium dark tone that brightens up nicely with a higher baffle mouthpiece.
 You can do anything on these altos.
 This was original lacquer which is mostly worn off and it still looks great.
 This horn was played a fair amount before being overhauled, so it has had some small dents removed.
 The thumb hook has been replaced also.
 (Original thumb hooks frequently fall off of Martins, for whatever reason.)
 If you’ve been looking for a super-fun alto that looks cool and sounds different from anything else out there today, this would be a great choice.
 With the fresh, complete overhaul, it won’t need any significant repair work for a long long time.

 Recent complete overhaul done on this The Martin Alto.
-Nothing sounds as good for the money as the Committee III.
+The lacquer is obviously mottled and not so pretty, but nothing sounds as good for the money as the Committee III.
 These horns were built to last, and came with 50 year warranty when new!!!

 Martin The Martin Alto Saxophone Excellent Condition!
 Great Deal$ 999

 Here’s a beautiful The Martin Alto that has no dents, no dings, and no past repairs.
 It looks like it has some original pads still intact also.
 The patent stick is still on the body tube, and the horn is ready to get an overhaul and play really well.
 I’m pricing it low, as if it were a relacquer, because the lacquer is over the engraving.
 The engraving is very sharp though, so this may be a case of the factory engraving first, then lacquering, as the rest of it looks clean and original.
 So you save several hundred dollars on it for that reason, but for all intents and purposes, playing wise, it’s in beautiful shape and will be a real gem with a good overhaul.